niranjangaire1995/phisinganalysis/README.md

 Further investigation revealed red flags such as a **Philippine sender number**, a suspicious `.bid` domain, and **Chinese characters** embedded in the page’s source code—suggesting potential foreign threat actor involvement.

-This project highlights the need for heightened user awareness and robust detection tools, especially as phishing campaigns increasingly target mobile platforms with deceptive simplicity.
+This project highlights the need for user awareness and robust detection tools, especially as phishing campaigns increasingly target mobile platforms with deceptive simplicity.